Artist spotlight: Musketon

 Another good reason to use Adobe Stock is just to be inspired or use certain elements as reference material when I’m working on an illustration.

-AS: What’s been your favorite project to work on to date?
+AS: What’s been your favourite project to work on to date?

 M: My all time favourite project I ever did was surely my very own personal project: Vector City.
 It was so fun to create something from scratch with literally no limitations.
 The only limitation I had was time and the fact that I had to sleep.
 I learned so much from this project and my illustration skills grew so much on such a short period of time.